 Instructor-prepared electronic lectures or introductions in the form of electronic lectures to any publisher-created materials (written, recorded, broadcast, etc.) that, combined with other course materials, create the virtual equivalent of the face-to- face course section.

-Ensure regular effective contact among students.
+Ensure regular effective contact among students if required by the COR .

 Contact among students provides the opportunity for students to receive the benefit of peer interaction in the learning environment.